 Running up much of East Railay is its narrow promenade.
 The swampy beach on this end of Railay is not a place you want to go for a dip, making the concrete open-air mall a little easier to swallow.
 Since Railay is quite isolated and requires a boat in and out of, the promenade actually comes in very handy even though it’s the obvious sign of just how overdeveloped this once beautiful piece of land is.

-The promenade is busiest at its center and gets more quiet as you move northbound.
-Its narrow path is lined with ubiquitous tour operators, massage huts, mini markets and budget eateries where – with the exception of the resort restaurants – it looked to me that it’s ‘eat and drink at your own risk’.
-It is from here that I suggest to book tours and onward journeys if you haven’t already done so.
-Heck, you can even book a bus to Singapore!
-We compared prices and bargained at a few stalls, eventually coming to the conclusion that prices are quite fixed.
+The promenade is busiest at its center and gets quieter as you move northbound.
+Its narrow path is lined with ubiquitous tour operators, massage huts, mini markets, and budget eateries where – with the exception of the resort restaurants – it looked to me that it’s ‘eat and drink at your own risk’.

-Intersecting the promenade is a sandy street that was our favorite place to stroll and grab dinner.
-We especially loved the Mangrove Restaurant for the super-authentic Thai dishes, and Kohinoor for the -believe it or not – incredible Indian food.
+Intersecting the promenade is a sandy street, our favorite place to stroll and grab dinner.
+We especially loved the Mangrove Restaurant for the super-authentic Thai dishes and Kohinoor for the incredible Indian food.
 Both were not only delicious but also seemed to be sanitary – passing our ‘food poisoning test’ (see Thailand travel tips section).

 James Bond Island Tour